 Youth Substance Use Survey: asks students for information about their attitudes, beliefs, and behaviors associated with the use of alcohol and other drugs (or the prevention thereof).
 This is delivered to a small percentage of every traditional middle and high school:

 Additionally, beginning in 2018, the YSUS began to incorporate a series of items on risk perception and parent/peer disapproval as correlated with reported recent use.
 The questions will be extracted from the survey listed HERE.
 The Cabarrus Health Alliance facilitates our local Drug Free Communities Project and these questions are requirements of this program's ongoing support to Cabarrus County Schools' students and families.
 More information on drug free communities can be found HERE.

-Youth Tobacco Survey (YTS): asks studnets questions about their attitudes, beliefs and behaviors associated with the use of tobacco and the prevention thereof.
-This is delviered to a small group of students reandlomly selected across a small number of secondary schools throughout the State of North Carolina.
-Additonal items related to drug prevention as part of the Drug Free Coaltiion grant project will be added beginning in 2018-19.
+Youth Tobacco Survey (YTS): asks students questions about their attitudes, beliefs and behaviors associated with the use of tobacco and the prevention thereof.
+This is delivered to a small group of students randomly selected across a small number of secondary schools throughout the State of North Carolina.

 Youth Risk Behavior Survey: asks students for information about questions related to concerning or risky behavior.
-This is delivred to a small percentage of sutdnets at one to three school sites selected by the Center for Disease Control and the Department of Public Instruction.
+This is delivered to a small percentage of students at one to three school sites selected by the Center for Disease Control and the Department of Public Instruction.

 Some intervention programs ask students to complete a pre and post test.
 These are listed below: